 1.0 Making a Report/Complaint

-Anyone who reasonably believes or suspects that there has been an act of corruption in breach of the Anti-Corruption Act (2019 Revision) (as amended) (the “Act”) should complete and submit a Report/Complaint Form (as set out in Appendix 1 of the ACC Corruption Report - Complaints Procedure) (the “Report/Complaint Form”) to the Anti-Corruption Commission (the “Commission”).
+Anyone who reasonably believes or suspects that there has been an act of corruption in breach of the Anti-Corruption Act (2019 Revision) (as amended) (the “Act”), should report the matter to the Anti-Corruption Commission (the “Commission”).
 Reports/complaints should be made as soon as reasonably practicable after becoming aware of the conduct in question.

 2.0 Submission of Reports/Complaints